 Winnie: I wrote an essay called From Pacific to Pasifika for the Sydney Review of Books.
 It explores how my Oceanian and Pasifika community is uplifting itself through literature.
 It also suggests a bigger need for Pasifika literature in the face of much racism towards our community here in Australia.
 We need to hear our stories told by our own people.
 (You can read the whole essay here: https://sydneyreviewofbooks.com/from-pacific-to-pasifika/)

 MP = The points that you have raised in your essay highlight valid concerns and I am glad that you are speaking your truth.
+I love how you ended it by stating ‘when marginalised people are given the space to write our own stories, empowerment is always the result’.
+I concur.
 You have had a number of speaking engagements this year, may you please share about one of those experiences?

 Winnie: Yes, I was lucky enough to speak at many festivals this year around Canberra, Melbourne and Sydney (Australia).
 Stella Girls Write Up were generous enough to lend me the keynote position for their festival, as well as to open up space for many other Sweatshop artists and curators to run workshops and panels as well.
 A Tongan student was at one of the festival sessions in Sydney.
 She sat right in front of me when I was doing my keynote and was smiling so wide it looked like her cheeks were going to fall off.
 She came up to me after my keynote and said, ‘I’ve never seen a fob do something like that and talk about how great we are.
 ‘Ofa Lahi Atu.
 I’m happy I came today.’
 I’m thankful to be given such big roles at such a young age and early stage in my career.
 It’s overwhelming but I just do it because I have found that what I have to share resonates with a lot of young people, and it gives them hope that one day they will be a keynote presenter themselves.